-How long do algae live.
-Edible algae - types, benefits and harms.
+How long do algae live?
+Edible algae - types, benefits and harm.
 General characteristics of algae

-Which do not have a stem, root or foliage. preferential algae habitat are the seas and fresh waters.
+Which have no stem, root or foliage.
+Preferential algae habitat are seas and fresh water bodies.

-green algae there are unicellular And multicellular and contain chlorophyll.
-Green algae reproduce sexually and asexual type breeding.
-Green algae live in water bodies (fresh and salty), in the soil, on rocks and stones, on the bark of trees.
-The Department of Green Algae has about 20,000 species and is divided into five classes:
+Green algae there are unicellular And multicellular and contain chlorophyll.
+Green algae reproduce sexually and asexual type reproduction.
+Green algae live in bodies of water (fresh and salty), in soil, on rocks and stones, and on the bark of trees.
+The Green Algae department has about 20,000 species and is divided into five classes:

-1) class protococcal- unicellular and multicellular non-flagellated forms.
+1) Class protococcal- unicellular and multicellular flagellate forms.

-2) Volvox class- the simplest unicellular algae that have flagella and are able to organize colonies.
+2) Volvox class- the simplest unicellular algae that have flagella and are capable of organizing colonies.

-3) Flame class- have a structure similar to the structure of horsetails.
+3) Heat class- have a structure similar to that of horsetails.

-4) Ulotrix class- have a thallus of a filamentous or lamellar form.
+4) Ulothrix class- have a filamentous or lamellar thallus.

-5) Siphon class- a class of algae, outwardly similar to other algae, but consisting of one cell with many nuclei.
-The sizes of siphon algae reach 1 meter.
+5) Siphon class- a class of algae that are similar in appearance to other algae, but consist of a single cell with many nuclei.
+The size of siphon algae reaches 1 meter.

-Bagryans are found in warm seas at great depths.
-This department contains about 4,000 species.
-Thallus red algae has a dissected structure, they are attached to the substrate with the help of soles or rhizoid.
-The plastids of red algae contain chlorophylls, carotenoids And phycobilins.
+Purples are found in warm seas at great depths.
+This department has about 4,000 species.
+Thallus red algae has a dissected structure; they are attached to the substrate using soles or rhizoid.
+Red algae plastids contain chlorophylls, carotenoids And phycobilins.

 Another feature of red algae is that they reproduce using complex sexual process.
-Spores and gametes of red algae immobile, as they do not have flagella.
-The process of fertilization occurs passively by transferring male gametes to the genitals of females.
+Red algae spores and gametes are motionless because they do not have flagella.
+The fertilization process occurs passively through the transfer of male gametes to the female genitals.

 Department of brown algae.

-brown algae- These are multicellular organisms that have a yellowish-brown color due to the concentration of carotene in the surface layers of cells.
-There are about 1.5 thousand species of brown algae, which have a variety of forms: bushy, lamellar, spherical, crusty, filamentous.
+Brown algae- these are multicellular organisms that have a yellowish-brown color due to the concentration of carotene in the surface layers of cells.
+There are about 1.5 thousand species of brown algae, which have a variety of shapes: bush-like, lamellar, spherical, crust-like, thread-like.

 Different types of algae reproduce by all types of reproduction: